ember-learn/ember-blog/source/2019-03-30-the-ember-times-issue-91.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 <!--alex ignore hangman-hangwoman-->
-Read some RFCs around Record Data Errors 📇 and extending `EmberObject` 💡, learn how to build Hangman with Ember Octane 🎬,
+Read some RFCs around Record Data Errors 📇 and extending `EmberObject` 💡, learn how to build Hangman with Ember Octane 🎬, checkout the Singleton Record Data RFC for Ember Data 💾,

 ...and read the exclusive interview with Ember contributor **@kategengler**.